Helen Brach: Richard Bailey and the horse racket connection

-Brach was declared legally dead, as of the date of her February 17, 1977 disappearance, in May 1984.
+In May 1984, Brach was declared legally dead, as of the date of her February 17, 1977 disappearance.
 No one was ever convicted in her disappearance, although Bailey was sentenced to thirty years in prison for defrauding her.

 According to a case filed in the United States Court of Appeals for the Seventh Circuit, Bailey, the owner of Bailey Stables and Country Club Stables, targeted wealthy middle-aged or older women with little knowledge of the horse business who had recently been widowed or divorced.
 In 1975, Bailey's brother, Paul, sold three horses to Brach for $98,000; unknown to Brach, Bailey also participated in the sale, and the horses were worth less than $20,000.
 Brach also bought a group of expensive brood mares.
 Early in 1977, Bailey arranged an extensive showing for Brach, hoping to persuade her to invest $150,000 in more horses.
 An appraiser Brach hired recommended she invest nothing in training one of her original three purchases, contrary to the $50,000 estimate of the trainer recommended by Bailey.

-In 1989, the investigation was reopened and turned up evidence of criminal activity by associates of Bailey, such as Silas Jayne.
+In 1989, the investigation was reopened and turned up evidence of criminal activity by associates of Bailey, including Silas Jayne.
 Bailey was charged with conspiring with several others (named but not charged) to kill Brach; however some observers, including Brach's brother, have questioned if Bailey had in fact been guilty of the crime.
 Bailey was not convicted of Brach's murder but sentenced to thirty years for defrauding her; the judge made it clear that the sentence reflected evidence that Bailey was involved in a conspiracy to murder her.
 On March 21, 2005, in a tersely worded two-paragraph opinion, the Seventh Circuit Court of Appeals rejected Bailey's request for a new sentencing hearing for the fraud charges to take into account new evidence suggesting his innocence of the murder conspiracy, saying that the "new evidence does not establish by clear and convincing evidence that the defendant is actually innocent of conspiring to murder Helen Brach and soliciting her murder."
 Bailey was released on July 25, 2019.
 In 2022, Bailey released a book with Dorrance Publishing Company titled Golden Tongue: The Innocent Man that Killed Her? in which he proclaims his innocence.

 Brach's parents and husband are interred in Unionport, Ohio, near her birthplace of Hopedale.
 The marble monument includes an empty tomb with her name on it.
 In addition, two of Helen's dogs, Candy and Sugar, are buried there.